mbilalamjad/alz-starter/README.md

 ### Step 3.
 Update the following variable to true and udpdate settings.management.tf after which run the following commands
 terraform plan
 terraform apply
-for more details see [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Deploy-Management-Resources-With-Custom-Settings)
+For more details see [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale/wiki/%5BExamples%5D-Deploy-Management-Resources-With-Custom-Settings)

 ## Connectivity Resources Deployment  Phase 3
 ### Step 4.
 Update the following variable to true and udpdate settings.connectivity.tf after which run the following commands